davidmoten/rxjava2-extras/README.md

 See also: [`minRequest`](#minrequest), [`rebatchRequests`](#rebatchrequests)

-TODO discuss IO service calls using this operator.

 minRequest
 -------------
 Ensures requests are at least the given value.
 Configurable to not constrain the first request.